Skip to content

 Firehose analytics (optional)

-Ark can publish every interaction (user message + agent response) to a Kinesis Firehose delivery stream as newline-delimited JSON, for downstream analysis with Athena, Glue, or S3.
+Ark can publish structured analytics events to a Kinesis Firehose delivery stream as newline-delimited JSON, for downstream analysis with Athena, Glue, or S3.

 To enable: